Glass Collecting

 That Christmas, my folks gave me a piece of green glass.
 It

-was Fostoria's oval bowl in the Coin pattern (#1372).
+was Fostoria's green oval bowl in the Coin pattern (#1372).
 I

 Identification and Value Guide of Pressed, Blown & Hand Molded